-The Monte Altissimo - Monte Baldo chain projects towards the Adige Valley (towards the East) an area of high and undulating mountain pastures moved by some elevations dropping down with steep rocky walls on the Adige Valley.
-One of these is Corno della Paura.
+The long chain formed by Monte Altissimo and Monte Baldo projects towards the Adige Valley (towards the East) an area of high and undulating mountain pastures moved by some elevations dropping down to the Adige Valley with steep rocky walls.
+One of these ones is Corno della Paura.
 On the other side (above La Polsa, the Trentino sector of Monte Baldo) the mountain slopes down with sweet and bucolic meadows towards La Polsa.
 From here there is a simple but surprising round trip taking place mainly along ex-military dirt roads on the ridge running between the stronghold of Monte Vignola and the stronghold of Corno della Paura, alternating marvelous prairies with rocky inlets in parts overlooking the Adige valley.

 Extensive views, testimonies of the WWI war and a rich and interesting flora are the main elements making this itinerary a suggestive experience, especially in spring and autumn.
 The route follows the old military roads of the Great War and leads to contact with a series of interesting war remains such as tunnels, rock shelters, retaining walls, observation points.

 The starting point is La Polsa di Brentonico - From A22 Autobrennero exit Rovereto Sud and follow the signpost to Mori, then to Altopiano di Brentonico.
 Take the road SP3, pass the town of Brentonico and at the fork keep left to Polsa di Brentonico.
 Here take the road to Camping La Polsa, where near the parking lot the road ends.